edgedb/edgedb/docs/stdlib/numbers.rst

         db> select bit_rshift(-123, 65);
         {-1}

-    In general right-shifting an integer in small increments produces the same result as shifting it in one step.
+    In general, right-shifting an integer in small increments produces the same result as shifting it in one step:

     .. code-block:: edgeql-repl